Krillh/Airzlinshire/Majel/Majel Reference Grammar.md

 Though there are a few suffixes that are used commonly, but artistically, any word can be used as a suffix, as long as it makes sense.
 # Syntax
 Majel follows a strict "Subject Verb Object" (SVO) word ordering.
 This is like what it sounds like, the subject goes first, then the verb, then the object.
-All [[#Prepositions]]
+All [[#Prepositions]] must come after the original subject object and verb as they are additions to the sentence.